us3r64/openshift-go-cart/README.md

     $OPENSHIFT_REPO_DIR/bin/goexample

-If you want to serve web requests (vs. running in the background), you'll need to listen on the ip address and port that OpenShift allocates - those are available as HOST and PORT in the environment.
+If you want to serve web requests (vs. running in the background), you'll need to listen on the ip address and port that OpenShift allocates - those are available as OPENSHIFT_GO_IP and OPENSHIFT_GO_PORT in the environment.

 The repository contains a sample go file which will print "hello, world" when someone hits your web application - see [web.go](https://github.com/smarterclayton/openshift-go-cart/blob/master/template/web.go).

-Any log output will be generated to <code>$OPENSHIFT_GO_LOG_DIR</code>
+Any log output will be generated to <code>$OPENSHIFT_GO_LOG_DIR</code>.

+To provide your own custom GOPATH directory, add a ".gopath" file to the root of your Git repo with the desired GOPATH location, *relative to the $OPENSHIFT_HOMEDIR directory*.
+Example of a .gopath file content: `app-root/data/mygopath`.
+The specified location will be additive to the existing GOPATH provided by the cartridge as the *first path* declared in GOPATH (notice the [GOPATH spec](http://golang.org/cmd/go/#hdr-GOPATH_environment_variable) defines that "Go searches each directory listed in GOPATH to find source code, but new packages are always downloaded into the first directory in the list").

 How it Works